between 2000-2010, Loudoun County was the fastest-growing jurisdiction in Virginia

 In 1790, 40% of the people in Virginia were slaves in bondage.
 Under the Constitution ratified in 1788, only three-fifths of the slave population was counted when determining the number of members for each state in the House of Representatives.

 That three-fifths formula helped the northern, non-slave states ensure that the southern states could not buy votes when they bought slaves.
-Some people argue today that the Constitution defined each slave to be just 60% of a person, but the three-fifths formula for counting slaves was not designed originally to diminish the importance of individual slaves.
-The institution of slavery alone was sufficient to do that; slaves were treated as property, not as people.
+The Constitution did not defined each enslaved person to be just 60% of a human being; the three-fifths formula for counting non-free people was not designed to diminish the humanity of individuals who were enslaved.
+The institution of slavery alone was sufficient to do that, by treating people as property that could be abused by slaveowners.

-Instead, the formula was designed to define the political power of slaveowners, in an era long before today's philosophy of "one person-one vote."
-Slaves were not alowed to vote in Southern states, but in Northern as well as Southern states 50% of the white adult population also was blocked from voting simply because of gender.
+The three-fifths formula was designed to define the political power of slaveowners, in an era long before today's philosophy of "one person-one vote."
+Enslaved people were not allowed to vote in Southern states, but in Northern as well as Southern states 50% of the white adult population also was blocked from voting simply because of gender.

 The US Constitution required a census every decade in order to adjust the number of people each state could send to vote in the House of Representatives.
 In one of the great compromises required to get approval of the Constitution, each state was granted two votes in the US Senate but population levels determined political power in the other half of the Congress.